EBI-Metagenomics/EMG-docs/docs/faqs.rst

 Can I request my data to not be analyzed by MGnify?
 -------------------------------------------------------------
 We can only access private data for analysis if you gave us agreement to do so.
-If, for any reasons, you do not want MGnify to analyze one of your datasets, please `contact us <metagenomics-help@ebi.ac.uk>`_ .
+If, for any reason, you do not want MGnify to analyze one of your datasets, please `contact us <metagenomics-help@ebi.ac.uk>`_ .
-If your data are public in ENA, then we can access them for analysis in any case.
+If your data is public in ENA, we are able to analyse this data without restriction.

 Can I compare the taxonomic assignments between runs of a project?
 -------------------------------------------------------------------
-The current version of the comparison tool let you only compare the GO annotations for runs of the same project.
+The current version of the comparison tool lets you only compare the GO annotations for runs of the same project.
 We are currently working on extending the functionality to taxonomy but this is not yet ready for release.
 In the meantime, please have a look at the summary files provided on the project page.
 They summarized the counts per feature across the runs and provide an easy way to identify patterns.

 The 'OTUs, reads and taxonomic assignments.tsv' can be directly imported into  `Megan 6 <http://ab.inf.uni-tuebingen.de/software/megan6/>`_ to perform comparison and visualisation.
 The Biom format can also be imported into third-party tools.